West Ham's powershift thrusts Tim Steidten to the fore - can they do a Bayer Leverkusen?

 West Ham vs Aston Villa is live on Sky Sports on Saturday - kick-off 5.30pm; Technical director Tim Steidten is calling the shots in the new era at the Hammers

-West Ham’s mantra for the season can be best described is four words – In Steidten We Trust.
+West Ham’s mantra for the season can be best described in four words – In Steidten We Trust.

 The club is embarking on a new era where a shift in power has happened at the top.